rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 The confusion matrix shows *almost* perfect prediction.
 The Accuracy of this model is: 0.99898 !

-Any model trained on this data could not be meaningfully more accurate than this.
-A model trained on the full HAR data may be able to get perfect prediction on this test set, which we will see later.
+Any model trained on this data could not be expected to be meaningfully more accurate than this.
+A model trained on more of the HAR data could achieve perfect prediction on this test set, which we will see later.

-At this level of accuracy, we'd prefer a model with few features such as this over the LinearSVC+RFECV model that contained 54 features for two reasons:
+At this level of accuracy, we'd prefer a model with few features such CFS provides, over the LinearSVC+RFECV model that contained 54 features for two reasons:
-1) explainability and 2) run speed, especially since we need good speed in predicting the class of a new lift.
+1) explainability and
+2) run speed, especially since we need good speed in predicting the class of a new lift.

 ### Feature Importance